 Disney World Thanksgiving Treats

-Hollywood Studios has topped this Pumpkin Cupcake with Maple Icing at several counter-service locations throughout the park!
+Hollywood Studios has topped this Pumpkin Cupcake with Maple Icing at several counter-service locations

 I snagged one at my favorite spot for cupcakes in the Studios: Starring Rolls Cafe.
 This is a very lightly spiced pumpkin cake topped with an intensely maple-flavored frosting, dusted with crushed walnuts and topped with a milk chocolate pumpkin.